bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 * Modify the behavior of existing Bokeh models
 * Add new models to connect third-party JavaScript libraries to Python
-* Create highly specialized models for domain specific use-cases.
+* Create highly specialized models for domain-specific use-cases.

 Custom extensions can be made and used with standard releases, and do not require setting up a development environment or building anything from source.
 They provide the easiest way to get involved in Bokeh development.
-By lowering the bar for extending Bokeh, users are afforded the ability to "try out" new features and functionality (which might some day be candidates for adding to the core library) without having to wait on the core team.
+By lowering the bar for extending Bokeh, users are afforded the ability to "try out" new features and improved functionality (which might someday be candidates for adding to the core library) without having to wait on the core team.

 .. _userguide_extensions_structure: